Zankoku-Okuno/neptune/README.md

 In fact, multiple alternate exits from the pipeline are available, such as redirects or authorization failures.
 The action is also responsible for updating application state and managing caching policy.

-Building a Neptune application follows in the footsteps of Sinatra and Scotty.
+Building a Neptune application follows simple functional composition.
-Endpoints are simply collected inside do-notation using simple syntax.
-Routes, actions and formats all have small monadic DSLs for manipulating the request and response data.
-The open and unassuming nature of the monads allows developers to extend those DSLs with any additional tools they may need to reduce verbosity.
+There are no specialized monads or typeclasses to grok before you get to work.

 In this description, there has been no mention of HTML, databases, JSON, file systems, or what-have-you.
 That is by design.
 You plug in your own database (if you need it), your own templates (if you need them), your own whatever.
-Neptune is focused on REST, not on how resources are stored, not on the syntax of any particular media.
+Neptune is focused on REST, not on how resources are stored, not on the syntax of any particular medium.
-This lets Neptune be applicable to any resources or representations you need.
+This allows Neptune to be applicable to any resources or representations you need.